Miller v. Alabama: Majority opinion

 Justice Elena Kagan wrote for the majority of the court "that mandatory life without parole for those under age of 18 at the time of their crime violates the 8th Amendment’s prohibition on cruel and unusual punishments".
 Justice Kagan said:

 Mandatory life without parole for a juvenile precludes consideration of his chronological age and its hallmark features – among them, immaturity, impetuosity, and failure to appreciate risks and consequences.
 It prevents taking into account the family and home environment that surrounds him – and from which he cannot usually extricate himself – no matter how brutal or dysfunctional.

+In addition to empirical debates about adolescent development, some scholars have raised normative worries about rooting constitutional limits on juvenile punishment primarily in developmental psychology.
+One line of criticism argues that focus on developmental claims about diminished culpability rely on coarse generalizations and risk obscuring the political and legal status, or lack thereof, of children.
+On this view, the limits of life without parole are better justified by the democratic obligations incurred when the state exercises coercive authority over individuals who lack full political standing, rather than by developmental immaturity alone.

 Dissents

 Chief Justice John Roberts voiced in his dissent the opinion that mandatory life sentences "could not plausibly be described" as unusual when a majority of states endorse them.
 He wrote: "Determining the appropriate sentence for a teenager convicted of murder presents grave and challenging questions of morality and social policy.
 Our role, however, is to apply the law, not to answer such questions."
 A separate dissent was filed by Justice Samuel Alito.
 Alito wrote of the consequences of the majority ruling:

 Even a 17 1/2-year-old who sets off a bomb in a crowded mall or guns down a dozen students and teachers is a 'child' and must be given a chance to persuade a judge to permit his release into society.
 Nothing in the Constitution supports this arrogation of legislative authority.

 The holding of the court applies retroactively to all those convicted of crimes committed under 18.
 It does not automatically free any prisoner, and it does not forbid sentences of life terms for young murderers.
 Instead judges in their review have to consider the defendant's youth, mitigating factors, and the nature of the crime before sentencing the defendant to imprisonment with no hope for parole.

 The case was remanded to the trial court for the convicted youths to be re-sentenced.